7 Signs of a Healthy Staff Culture

 4. An Environment of Collaboration and Engagement

 When your culture is healthy, your employees will be working together toward shared objectives and collectively solving problems.
+If your staff members frequently self-isolate and choose to work independently, the established culture is inhibiting creativity.

 5. An Environment of High Trust and High Expectation